DuoGPT: Training-free Dual Sparsity through Activation-aware Pruning in LLMs: Detailed Experimental Setups

 For both SparseGPT and \name, we enable \textit{act\_order}, an option in SparseGPT that sorts weight columns based on Hessian diagonal magnitude to improve pruning performance.
-The dampening ratio for Hessian is set to 0.1 for numerical stability.
-We apply the lazy batch updates and iterative mask blocking techniques from SparseGPT to \name for reducing IO overhead.
+The dampening ratio for the Hessian is set to 0.1 for numerical stability.
+We apply the lazy batch updates and iterative mask blocking techniques from SparseGPT to \name for reducing I/O overhead.
 The block size and lazy batch size are both set to $B = 128$.
 For both methods, we prune the input calibration data to each layer based on magnitude before calculating each layer's Hessians.

 We integrate the original pruning and mask selection procedures from Wanda~\citep{sun2023simple} into our evaluation framework.
-Since Wanda lacks a compensation mechanism post-pruning, we maintain dense activation throughout the calibration process (activation sparsity aware pruning disabled).
+Since Wanda lacks a compensation mechanism post-pruning, we maintain dense activation throughout the calibration process (activation sparsity-aware pruning disabled).

 For 2:4 structured versions of both SparseGPT and Wanda, we apply mask selection and pruning over every 4-column group with 50\% weight sparsity.
 All other configurations remain identical to their unstructured counterparts.
 Calibration data remains dense throughout the pruning process for all 2:4 baselines.